geonetwork/doc/en/administrator-guide/configuring-the-catalog/system-configuration.rst

 Catalog description
 ```````````````````

-- **Catalog came** The name of the node.
+- **Catalog name** The name of the node.
 Information that helps identify the
   catalogue to a human user.
 The name is displayed on the banner, in the CSW
   GetCapabilities.